-The Conservatory of the Arts offers high school students the exciting opportunity to further refine their God-given artistic talents with an Honors Program offered for six disciplines: Music, Visual Arts, Dance Arts, Theatre Arts, Technical Theatre, or Media Arts (film and 3D Animation).
+The Conservatory of the Arts offers high school students the exciting opportunity to further refine their God-given artistic talents with an Honors Program offered for six disciplines: Music Arts, Visual Arts, Dance Arts, Theatre Arts, or Media Arts.
 The Honors Program creates a pathway for recognizing the top high achieving students while broadening the outreach to the greater VCS community.
 Involvement in a specialized Honors Program helps students stand out to college and admissions committees and prepares them to pursue their creative endeavors after high school.
 We have expanded our course offerings by entering into strategic partnerships with internationally-recognized art institutions such as the renowned Berklee College of Music in Boston and the Steinway Corporation.
 Our commitment to providing students with extraordinary opportunities was recently rewarded when the VCHS Marching Band and Color Guard were selected to march in the 2013 Tournament of Roses Parade; two of our theatre students were selected to perform in a 2014 summer showcase on Broadway; our 2017 and 2018 Performing Indoor Ensemble earning the Gold Medal at the Winter Guard International Championships for two consecutive years; and our Visual Arts students’ annual participation in “The Memory Project,” creating portraits from photographs and sending them to disadvantaged students in Columbia and Madagascar.

 Meet the Faculty